studywysc/studywysc.github.io/docs/_docs/about/resiliency.md

 ### Automation

 The Wysc experience is vastly complemented by automation, including but not limited to: group study, music feeds, and branded announcements.
 We do not use solely Discord bots to provide the Wysc experience.
-(For example, this website you're seeing runs on automated services!
-We also use local tools to create branded announcements.)
+(For example, this website you're seeing runs on automated services!)

 **We believe that the services automation help provide are a distinct part of the Wysc experience, that they are difficult to replicate without assistance, and that any attempt to fraudulently replicate Wysc without these features would be inferior.**